DrMoriarty/nativelib-cli/README.md

 ### Publishing at Bintray

-It is not recommended because Bintray will be deprecated soon (https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)
+*WARNING: It is not recommended because Bintray will be deprecated soon (https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)*

 - Register at [Bintray](https://bintray.com) if you didn't registered yet
 - Create new Generic repository